 If it is determined by a majority vote of the Council that a violation of the conflict of interest provisions was intentional, the Council shall vote on the appropriate sanction, up to and including recommendation for removal of the member found to have a conflict of interest to the Appointing Authority and Council or Subcommittee.

 If it is determined by a majority vote of the Council that a violation of the conflict of interest provisions was unintentional, the Council, in consultation with the Chief, and other Division staff as appropriate, shall define the area of the conflict of interest and instruct the Council member to refrain from participation or discussion when that area is the subject of any Council actions.

+Every appointed council member will adhere to the Code of Ethics as prescribed in the policy and procedure manual, regardless of a signed acknowledgement on file.
+The SILC will maintain a policy and procedure manual that outlines Code of Ethics violations and consequences for breaking them.
+Violations and consequences will be assigned by the council Chair, Vice-Chair and Executive Director unless the violation or violations are committed by the Chair, Vice-Chair and/or Executive Director; in which case they will be decided by the remaining officer(s) and Chief.

 Article IX.
 Committees